FedRAMP/roadmap/README.md

 you can instead just [catch up on our Progress Updates from each sprint](PROGRESS.md).

+_* Items that appear on our public roadmap are one-time activities that require a minimum of many days of work for multiple staff members.
+This roadmap does NOT include most internal government activities even though a significant amount of FedRAMP's work involves such activities._

 ---
 ## How FedRAMP Delivers

-We have three cross-functional teams that each has primary areas of focus for both operational areas of focus and delivery.
+We have three cross-functional teams with different focus areas for both operational and delivery activities.
 Large scale delivery tasks often flow between teams and coordination across all teams is critical for success.
-We are currently organizing work around short delivery sprints mapped to goals and deliverables on our working roadmap.
+We are currently organizing work around sprints mapped to goals and deliverables on our working roadmap.

 ![FedRAMP's three teams: Protocol, Bastion, and Vanguard](https://github.com/user-attachments/assets/7b98850a-00ae-47de-b7df-9ec5b06509cd)